Tapppi/macos-setup/README.md

 It includes hard to generalise plist settings and credentials.
 Other files, such as documents are expected to be backed up to file-sharing, e.g. google drive or dropbox.

+The script takes the path of the resulting backup tarball as an argument.
+Note that the path is relative to your home folder, or use an absolute path instead.

 ### Setup